Dark Patterns in UX (updated examples for 2025)

 Dark patterns are design elements intentionally crafted to trick and manipulate people into taking actions they didn't intend to.
+You'll encounter them almost daily, as they use psychology to bypass principles like reactance - the resistance people feel when their freedom of choice is restricted.

-Why might people use Dark UX Patterns?
+What Are Dark UX Patterns?

 Examples of Dark Patterns in UX